slovensko-digital/autogram/README.md

 - Window: [WiX Toolset](https://wixtoolset.org/).
 - macOS: Xcode.
-- Linux: Distribution-specific tools for building rpm or deb packages, e.g., `fedora-packager` on Fedora.
+- Linux: Distribution-specific tools for building rpm or deb packages, e.g., `rpm-build` on Fedora.
+This script expects to create both `rpm` and `deb` on distributions derived from Debian, which should be possible if you install `rpm`.

 ## License